A Guide To Backpacking in Alaska

 A few notes to consider:

 Alaskan rivers are big and powerful.
 Don’t underestimate them.
-You may need to hike many miles up river before a waterway becomes crossable — and even then, you may need to wait till the early morning or may not be able to cross at all.
-Some routes require a packrat to make crossings possible.
+You may need to hike many miles up river before a waterway becomes crossable — and even then, you may need to wait till the early morning when snow melt rivers are at their lowest or may not be able to cross at all.
+Some routes require a packraft to make crossings possible.
 Plan your routes humbly when it comes to river crossings.
+Planning a one-way route with a big questionable river crossing past the half way point is a sure fire way to maybe get really kerfufled.

 Glaciers provide highways through the mountains.
 If you’ve never travelled on dry glacier before, a wilderness trip may not be the best time to learn.
 But if you have some experience, consider bringing along a pair of micro spikes and traveling the glaciers.
-It’s important to note that you can safely travel on dry glacier (glacier ice without snow on top) without a rope.
+It’s important to note that you can generally travel on dry glacier (glacier ice without snow on top) without a rope.
+That being said, it requires experience to know what is snow and what is ice.
 Traveling on snow covered glacier without a full mountaineering setup and crevasse rescue gear is fairly foolish and should be avoided.

 For trips longer than 10 days, consider leaving a re-ration of food, fuel, and fresh socks with the bush pilot.
 They can bring your re-ration to a landing spot along your route.